DSpace-Labs/puppet-dspace-demo/README.md

    * Storage: Update to at least 75GB storage for ROOT
    * Launch the instance
 2. Sit back and wait while 'cloud-init' & Puppet does all the hard work for you.
+3. (Temporary) At this point in time, there's an odd bug where PostgreSQL doesn't startup correctly when Puppet is run from `cloud-init`.
+So, you have to MANUALLY trigger the Puppet build.
+   * SSH to the server
+   * Run: `sudo puppet apply /etc/puppet/manifests/site.pp -v`
+   * Wait for Puppet to install DSpace, and setup the Demo server.

 How it works